simonorozcoarias/co-ocurrence_analysis/README.md

 Chopde, N., & Nichat, M. (2013).
 Landmark Based Shortest Path Detection by Using A* and Haversine Formula.
 GH Raisoni College of Engineering and …, 1(2), 298–302.

 Silva, L. A. E., Siqueira, M. F., Pinto, F. D. S., Barros, F. S. M., Zimbrão, G., & Souza, J. M. (2016).
 Applying data mining techniques for spatial distribution analysis of plant species co-occurrences.
 Expert Systems with Applications, 43, 250–260. https://doi.org/10.1016/j.eswa.2015.08.031

+# Citation

+If you use this algorithm in your research please cite as following:
+Orozco-Arias S, Núñez-Rincón AM, Tabares-Soto R, López-Álvarez D. 2019.
+Worldwide co-occurrence analysis of 17 species of the genus Brachypodium using data mining.
+PeerJ 6:e6193 DOI 10.7717/peerj.6193